bradymholt/geekytidbits.com/content/posts/2019-08-29-i-found-a-use-for-zero-width-space/index.md

 See that RegEx there?  `/[^\u200b]\n/` means only match newlines if they are _not_ preceded by a zero-width character (\u200b).
 So, with this, indentation will only be added to lines not preceeded by these characters.

-I've gained a newfound respect Zero-width characters.
+I've gained a newfound respect zero-width spaces.